pauleveritt/kotlin_for_python/docs/variables/index.rst

 Attempting to re-assign to a val will result in a compile error.

-A normal variable is written like so:
+A mutable variable is written like so:

 .. code-block:: kotlin